AirPods Max: First generation

+USB-C version

-Updated AirPods Max were released on September 20, 2024.
+Apple announced an updated version of the first generation AirPods Max on September 9, 2024, at a special event and released them on September 20, 2024.
 They feature a USB-C port for data and charging and come in new colors: Midnight, Starlight, Blue, Purple, and Orange.
 Support for lossless and ultra‑low latency audio was added in iOS/iPadOS 18.4 and macOS Sequoia 15.4 for the USB-C models when connected to a device using a USB-C cable.
+They support up to 24-bit/48 kHz lossless audio.

+Second generation

+Apple announced the AirPods Max 2 on March 16, 2026, which added the H2 chip and Bluetooth 5.3.
+They were released on April 1, 2026.
+They feature improved sound quality and active noise cancellation along with new additions including live translation, adaptive audio, audio recording, voice isolation and using Siri via head gestures.
+The second-generation also supports lossless audio over a USB-C connection.

 Compatibility

 AirPods Max are compatible with any device that supports Bluetooth, including Android and Windows devices, although certain features such as Siri require an Apple device running iOS 14.3, iPadOS 14.3, watchOS 7.2, tvOS 14 or macOS Big Sur.